Vision and Ethos

 All our students will develop a sense of themselves as global citizens, participating in cosmopolitan democracy and discovering how they can help preserve our ecosystem and build a better world.
 They are encouraged to have a say in the life of the school and to contribute to the wider society, developing a sense of agency and of their own rights and responsibilities.

-As part of our mission for all to be conscientious and informed citizens they will all study at least two foreign languages.
+As part of our mission for all to be conscientious and informed citizens they will all study a foreign language from German, French and Spanish.
 We believe knowledge of another’s language and literature is the most important way to begin to know a country and people.
 The study of a foreign language:

 - Sensitizes students to world cultures, simultaneously making them aware of their own culture within that context;

 - Introduces students to the differences in structure, grammar, and syntax that distinguish two languages, and to the intimate links between language and cultural meaning; and

 - Contributes to the development of students’ critical, analytical, and writing skills.

 Expressive and Creative Arts at the Core of the Curriculum and Co-Curriculum

 Expressive and Creative Arts are central to our curriculum.
 By engaging in experiences within the expressive arts, students learn to recognise and show feelings and emotions, both their own and those of others.
 Performing and expressive arts help develop their sense of identity at all levels – personal, social and cultural.
 They learn to appreciate and value local, national and global culture.